tamber/tamber-node/README.md

 ### Track real time Events

 Track all of your events (user-item interactions in your app) to your project in real time, just like you would for a data analytics service.
+Note that novel users and items will automatically be created.

 ```js
 var tamber = require('tamber');